 Does This Remind You of Anything?: In one episode, Double D gets hold of a boomerang and begins to sweat because of how hot it is outside, and then proceeds to strip pretty sensually for a kid's show, clinging on to a pole, and shakes off his pants with no shame whatsoever.
 This stops when Eddy yells at him and takes the boomerang away from him.

 Domestic Abuse: After over 100 episodes, Eddy's Brother is revealed to be a Jerkass who beats Eddy to a pulp when he asks for a little protection from the neighborhood kids.
 This turns nasty when you realize that Eddy is only around 12, his brother has to be in his 20s, and he probably practiced the same level of abuse for the entire time he lived with their parents.

 Notable examples: "If It Smells Like An Ed", the Halloween special and the Christmas special "Jingle Jingle Jangle".

-In general, the only episodes that ended with the Eds not getting beaten up, getting their scam ruined, or otherwise humiliated are "A Glass of Warm Ed", "Run For Your Ed", "The Day the Ed Stood Still", "A Fistful of Ed", "Dear Ed", "The Good Ol Ed", "Cleanliness is Next to Edliness", "May I Have This Ed?", the Valentine's Day special, and The Movie.
+In general, the only episodes that ended with the Eds not getting beaten up, getting their scam ruined, or otherwise humiliated are "A Glass of Warm Ed", "Rent-A-Ed" (the scams got ruined, but the Eds got a happy ending anyways), "Run For Your Ed", "The Day the Ed Stood Still", "A Fistful of Ed", "Dear Ed", "The Good Ol Ed", "Cleanliness is Next to Edliness", "May I Have This Ed?", the Valentine's Day special, and The Movie.